Our lab is based at the University of Exeter (Cornwall campus, Penryn) in the College of Life and Environmental Sciences.

 If you’re interested in working in the lab as a postdoc or associated research fellow, please get in touch, I’m very happy to discuss ideas and support applications.
 There are various funding schemes available, information about some of these and support from the centre is available here but don’t hesitate to ask about potential options.

-If you’re looking for a PhD, then send an email with your CV and a one-side covering letter that explains your background and interests in science (1/3), your previous research experience (1/3) and an outline of the work you would like to undertake (1/3).
+If you’re looking for a PhD, then send an email with your CV and a one-side covering letter that explains your background and interests in science (1/3), your previous research experience (1/3) and an outline of the work you would like to undertake, tying this in to the work we already do (1/3).
 Deadlines for applications are generally in the Autumn to start the following September.
 New lab means lots of attention and shiny new science toys.

 Undergraduate student summer projects